 Does this mean that you should tell a customer they’re wrong?
 No, of course not.
 You may have to explain the position or policies of your business, and you may not be able to give them the resolution that they want.
 However, you should never be as harsh as to tell a guest or customer that they are wrong.
 Instead, you should remember to approach them with a smile, and always be respectful to them.
 Even if they don’t like what you have to tell them, the fact that you use nonverbal communication such as smiling will help to make the encounter with them less hostile and more positive.

-Learning excellent customer service skills is the key to both your success as a person and the key to the success of the business that you own or work for.
+Is the key to both your success as a person and the key to the success of the business that you own or work for.
 Remember that a lot of how we communicate as people is nonverbal in nature.

 If you approach a guest or customer with a frown and a slouch you are going to get your interaction with them off on the wrong foot.
 At that point, even if you have nothing but wonderful things to tell them they will already get a bad feeling just by looking at you.